gwuhaolin/pure-svg-code/README.md

 # pure-svg-code
+Generate qrcode and barcode

+## Feature
-Generate qrcode & barcode to svg in pure javascript, can be used in browser & Node.js & 小程序, small no dependency.
+- SVG: can be used in any client support render svg like browser & 小程序 & Node.js;
+- Small: write in pure javascript, no dependency;
+- Typescript: support Typescript;

 ## Install
 Install from npm: